3541/short-circuit/README.md

 --recursive`), and then run `meson setup <BUILDDIR>` to configure the build system in `BUILDDIR`.
 Alternatively, a script to generate various build configurations is provided (`./configure`).

-Some versions of Meson may refuse to pull in transitive dependencies, and produce error messages of the form `WARNING: Dependency highwayhash not found but it is available in a sub-subproject.`.
+Some versions of Meson (before 0.56) may refuse to pull in transitive dependencies, and produce error messages of the form `WARNING: Dependency highwayhash not found but it is available in a sub-subproject.`.
 If this occurs, simply run the command `meson wrap promote subprojects/a3/subprojects/highwayhash.wrap`.